Known for its all-inclusive resorts and couples looking for a romantic break, the Caribbean is a dream destination for many.

-The Caribbean isn't known for being full of hostels, but if you stay on the Dutch islands or Puerto Rico, you can find at least one hostel per island.
-St. Maarten, Bonaire, Curacao and Aruba each have a hostel to stay in too.
+The Caribbean isn't known for being full of hostels, but you can find at least one hostel per island if you stay on the Dutch islands, Puerto Rico, and San Andres (Colombia).

 Countries like Cuba offer Casa Particulars, where you only pay $25 a night for a bed and breakfast.

 If you stay in an apartment or a studio, you'll often have use of a kitchen to cook food, which reduces the cost of eating out.

-Puerto Rico, for example, has fantastic street food with ‘Mofongo’ (a dish made from mashed plantain) for just $5.
+Puerto Rico, for example, has fantastic street food with mofongo (a dish made from mashed plantain) for just $5.

-Half-day tours are even cheaper, but if you're traveling with one or more people, it may be more cost-effective to hire a car rather than paying for two people on a tour.
+Half-day tours are even cheaper, but if you're traveling with one or more people, it may be more cost-effective to hire a car rather than pay for two people.